PBenson-NOAA/Multibeam-Echosounder-Mills-Cross-Error-Visualization-Tool/readme.txt

 multiple sectors, pitch/roll/yaw stabilization, and vessel motion.

 Much of the UI was created with assistance from Gemini, and the mathematical basis was sourced from lecture materials from the
-Integrated Seabed Mapping Systems course delivered by John Hughes Clarke at the University of New Hampshire.
+Integrated Seabed Mapping Systems course and established literature written by John Hughes Clarke.